biodlab/RODAN/README.md

 ### Parameters
 -c for configuration file\
 -l for label smoothing\
--n the name for the run, the model weights, configuration, and results will be saved in the runs directory
+-n the name for the run, the model weights, configuration, and results will be saved in the runs directory\
+-v verbose

 ### Test data
 Five samples of human RNA fast5 data is provided in test-data.tgz.